 If you are from a country whose nationals normally require an employment permit and you are studying in Ireland on an approved course, you may take up casual work – a maximum of 20 hours a week in term time and full time during the holidays – without an employment permit.

 The Third Level Graduate Scheme (pdf) allows non-EEA students who have graduated on or after 1 January 2007 with a level 7 degree to remain in Ireland for 6 months.
 Those with a degree at levels 8-10 can remain for 12 months.
-This allows them to find employment and apply for a work permit or Green Card permit.
+This allows them to find employment and apply for a General or Critical Skills Employment Permit.

 Working holiday authorisations may be issued to nationals of Canada, Australia, New Zealand, Japan, Argentina, Hong Kong, USA, Taiwan and South Korea as part of a reciprocal agreement between these countries and Ireland.
-If you are on a working holiday authorisation you are not permitted to transfer over to a work permit.
+If you are on a working holiday authorisation you are not permitted to transfer over to a General Employment Permit.

 There are general rules which apply to all employment permits.
 Either the prospective employee or prospective employer may apply for the permit – see 'How to apply'.